isomerpages/moe-acspri/_co-curricular-activities-ccas/Clubs/Robotics Club.md

 </tbody>
 </table>
 <h4><strong>Programme/ Development</strong></h4>
-<p>Ecomaker Club members will learn to appreciate the environment through
+<p>Pupils will learn how to design and build robots using LEGO EV3/SPIKE.
-STEM1 - related activities.
-They will work together to explore Science.</p>
+Pupils will also program the robot using EV3/SPIKE Classroom.
+Selected pupils will take part in the IDE (Innovation, Design and Engineering) Series in May/June.</p>
 <h4><strong>Competition</strong></h4>
 <p>IDE (Innovation, Design and Engineering) Series is a national coding,
 engineering, and robotics competition event.
 The aim of the competition